How to make frozen meat in Instant Pot. From rock hard to tender chicken, beef or pork in a pressure cooker is totally possible! Try these this week.

 For reference, this is the pressure cooker I have and use for all recipe creations.

 The thought of cooking frozen meat might freak you out.
 It did for me at the beginning of this whole IP journey.
+You may have tried Instant Pot frozen broccoli and stopped there.
 Now that I have been using on almost daily for 4 years I have the hang of it.
+I’m here to share all the things with you!

 The biggest differences are that the cook time will of course increase, and you won’t be able to add vegetables at the beginning.